MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-custom-help-pages.md

 Links can be to websites and open in the same window (the default) or open in a separate window.
 The ability to link to an existing help page is not yet enabled.

 ### Balloons and coach marks
-> [!TIP]
+> [!NOTE]
 > Balloons and coach marks don't work well with custom components.
-This feature only applies to default unified interface UI components.
+This feature only applies to default Unified Interface UI components.

 Balloons and coach marks can be used to point to specific UI elements.
 A balloon can have text in it.